 Holbrook is a somewhat small town located in the state of Massachusetts.
 With a population of 11,050 people and two constituent neighborhoods, Holbrook is the 169th largest community in Massachusetts.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Holbrook is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Holbrook is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Holbrook is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Holbrook who work in office and administrative support (17.70%), management occupations (10.78%), and sales jobs (9.67%).
+There are especially a lot of people living in Holbrook who work in office and administrative support (15.50%), management occupations (14.10%), and sales jobs (8.90%).

 Also of interest is that Holbrook has more people living here who work in computers and math than 95% of the places in the US.

-Holbrook is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Holbrook is a great place for families with children to consider.
+First of all, many other families with children live here, making Holbrook a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Holbrook has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Holbrook’s overall crime rate is lower than average for the country.

 Despite being a small town, Holbrook has a lot of people using the subway to get to and from work every day.
 Most of these people on the subway are using it to get to good jobs in other cities.

-Holbrook is a somewhat ethnically-diverse town.
+Holbrook is a very ethnically-diverse town.
 The people who call Holbrook home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Holbrook residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Holbrook include Italian, English, German, and French Canadian.
+Important ancestries of people in Holbrook include Italian, English, Portuguese, and German.

 The most common language spoken in Holbrook is English.
-Other important languages spoken here include Spanish and French Creole.
+Other important languages spoken here include Spanish and Polish.